-This plan allows students to have 14 meals per week as they choose in our all-you-care-to-eat Stewart Dining Hall.
+This plan allows students to have 14 meals per week as they choose in our all-you-care-toeat Trojan Dining Hall.
 They will receive 350 Flex Dollars to use at any dining location on campus.
 Unused meals do not carry forward.
-This plan may only be used by the card holder, and not for guests.
+This plan may only be used by the card holder, and not to treat guests.
 Unused meals do not carry forward.